How To Tuck In A Shirt Without Bunching – Like A Boss

 - Then, smooth out the folds so they’re hidden…at least from the front.

 Even though the military tuck may not be as neat as a tailoring job, it can work when you need a quick fix.
+Let’s face it, if you’re thinking about how to tuck in a shirt without bunching you want something quick and easy.

 Essentially, it does a pretty good job of smoothing out the front of your shirt, and concealing the fabric, or at least make it less noticeable because it follows the seams of your shirt under your arms.
 It’s certainly better than a shirt bunched up around the waist, like you’ve just given up.